 - Add eggs, one at a time, beating well after each addition.

-- Add vanilla, lemon zest, and mix to combine.
+- Add vanilla extract, lemon zest, and mix to combine.

-- Add dry ingredients (flour, baking soda, and salt) in 3 additions, alternating with milk in 2 additions.
-You can sift the dry ingredients together in a different bowl before adding them or have them measured and sift directly over the butter mixture.
+- Add the sifted dry ingredients (flour, baking soda, and salt) in 3 additions, alternating with milk in 2 additions.
+You can sift the dry ingredients together in a different bowl before adding them or have them measured and sift them directly over the butter mixture.

 - Pour half of the batter into the prepared pan.
 Smooth top.